8891689/Miner/README.md

 Dogecoin: DTszb9cPALbG9ESNJMFJt4ECqWGRCgucky
 TRX: TAHUmjyzg7B3Nndv264zWYUhQ9HUmX4Xu4
 ```
-# 📜 Disclaimer
+#📜 Disclaimer
-Using CPU to mine (such as Bitcoin) is usually not very profitable, because the high network computing power is mainly occupied by ASIC mining machines.
-This software is mainly used for educational purposes, testing or mining currencies with extremely low network difficulty.
-Unless you have free electricity, idle computer servers, routers, mobile phones and other equipment, you might as well try the SOLO mode.
+Mining with CPU (e.g. Bitcoin) is usually not very profitable because high network hashrate is mainly occupied by ASIC miners.
+This software is mainly used for educational purposes, testing, or mining currencies with very low network difficulty.
+Unless you have spare electricity, idle computer servers, routers, mobile phones and other devices, you might as well try SOLO mode.
 What if you win?
-There are also mini mining machines for sale, with power consumption of about 10W and calculation calendars ranging from 200G to 1.2T.
-The cheapest 200G calculation calendar only costs RMB 150.
+There are also mini miners for sale here, with power consumption of about 10W and hashrate ranging from 200G to 1.2T.
+The cheapest 200G hashrate is only 150 RMB.
 If you are interested, you can contact me.